jjensn/MiThings/README.md

 *Latest news:*

+10/20/2016: Moving infrastructure away from DigialOcean/OVH to Azure.
+Expect some downtime!

+*Past events:*

 05/13/2016: Introducing breaking changes to the cloud API, all users must update.
 Infrastructure has been fully changed and is now in a self healing docker host.

 *Release notes*